FAQs

 - When do I change levels?

 - When the new lessons are no longer challenging move up to the next level.
-Strive to move up a level every year.
+You should expect to move through the beginning levels in less than a year each.
+The intermediate levels a year or two each and the advanced levels are lifetime achievements.
 Of course, this will vary depending on how much you practice.
-Level 6 and 7 might take more than one year to master.

-- Can you change levels at any time without a change in cost?
+- Can I change levels at any time without having to buy a new lesson?

-- When you purchase a Beginner Level Lesson, or Membership, you have unlimited access to levels 1,2 and 3.
-So you can learn level 1, then advance to levels 2 and 3.
+- You will only need to purchase a new lesson when you advance from Beginner to Intermediate or from Intermediate to Advanced.
+When you purchase a Beginner Level Lesson, or Membership, you have unlimited access to levels 1,2 and 3.
 When you purchase an Intermediate Level Lesson or Membership you have unlimited access to levels 3,4, and 5.
 When you purchase an Advanced Level Lesson or Membership you have unlimited access to levels 5,6, and 7.

 - What if I want to learn all the levels for a particular song?